 The ability to receive the large file packets of media-rich services will also be a nice source of entertainment for riders in autonomous cars, Adams adds.
 Because passengers won’t have to worry about watching the road, they instead can stream movies or shows for entertainment or participate in video conference calls for work.

 Although all of this data will help vehicles travel safely and optimize traffic flows, the information also would burden a slower mobile broadband network.
-Conversely, 5G is expected to be able to process and transmit all of this data in milliseconds, which could make the difference among a smooth ride, a close call and an accident.
+Conversely, 5G is expected to be able to process and transmit all of this data in milliseconds, which could make the difference between a smooth ride, a close call, and an accident.

 Virtual visits and monitoring are no doubt a real timesaver for patients, but the efficiency and convenience of this service currently is limited by 4G network capabilities, AT&T points out.
 As more devices enter the market, more bandwidth is being utilized, which reduces connection speeds and increases latency.
 In turn, this cuts down on the number of patients a doctor can help in a day and increases the wait time for patients to virtually consult with a doctor, the company says.